Walled Gardens FAQ for Media Publishers

 Because Google owns the "garden", advertisers and publishers have less control over the process and data.
 They have to trust that Google is providing them with accurate data.

-For publishers relying on the walled garden Facebook or Google ad ecosystem, they have largely outsourced the visitor relationship, heavily relying on the platform's tag and targeting.
-They gain some scale and insights, but don't own the relationship or the data.
+When publishers rely on the walled garden ad ecosystems of Facebook or Google, have largely outsourced the visitor relationship, heavily relying on the platform's tag and targeting.
+They gain some scale and insights but don't own the visitor relationship or the data.

 What are the benefits of a walled garden?

-Like a real walled garden protects plants from encroaching weeds and gives the gardener more control over the garden space, a walled garden in tech advertising creates a closed ecosystem where a parent company can securely control everything.
+Walled gardens balance protection with access - Like a real walled garden protects plants from encroaching weeds and gives the gardener more control over the garden space, a walled garden in advertising creates a closed ecosystem where a parent company can securely control the environment.

-Walled gardens collect accurate and in-depth personal data - Walled gardens have a wealth of visitor data to gain deep insights that can be used for very granular targeting and personalization.
-Walled gardens can wield a degree of power by selling or offering to share some of their segmentation data while setting favorable terms.
+Walled gardens collect accurate and in-depth personal data - Walled gardens have a wealth of visitor data to gain deep insights that can be used for very granular ad targeting and personalization.
+Digital walled gardens can wield a degree of power by selling or offering to share some of their segmentation data while setting favorable terms.

-A hedge against platform dominance - Media publishers like NYTimes or Business Insider can build larger internal data sets, tools for collecting more first-party and zero-party data, to be less impacted by the changes by the large platforms like Google or Facebook.
+A hedge against platform dominance - Media publishers like the NYTimes or Business Insider can build larger internal data sets, and tools for collecting more first-party and zero-party data, to be less impacted by large platform changes from Google or Facebook.

 Walled gardens deliver visitor benefits to drive greater loyalty and revenue - Visitors want something a walled garden offers.
-A walled garden is a consent-based space, may have a more consistent UX, greater privacy controls, network effects between members, and more relevant content.
-Walled gardens can engage the visitor more often, build a relationship, gain more volunteered data, and turn that into better experiences.
+A digital walled garden is a consent-based space, and may have a more consistent UX, greater privacy controls, network effects between members, and more relevant content.
+Digital walled gardens can engage the visitor more often, build a relationship, gain more volunteered data, and turn that into better experiences.

 People signing up for Facebook, Apple, Google or Amazon are opting into those closed eco-systems, and rely on them for ongoing quality content and experience.
-With great power comes great responsibility; ideally, a walled garden cares about the community it builds, protects their privacy, and continues to deliver value in exchange for loyalty.
+With great power comes great responsibility; ideally, an advertising walled garden cares about the community it builds, protects its privacy, and continues to deliver value in exchange for loyalty.

 What are the challenges to building a walled garden?

-Traditional walled gardens are resource heavy - It can take a lot to build a walled garden from scratch and to maintain it.
+Advertising walled gardens are resource-heavy - It can take a lot to build a walled garden from scratch and maintain it.
 A publisher may need to invest in a full martech stack, developers, support, an ad stack they can own and customize, more sophisticated tools for managing and segmenting data, and the expertise to manage it all.

 The product/content must be top shelf- To gain the loyalty necessary for the ROI of a walled garden, the product must be highly valued.
 For Apple, they invest heavily in user experience and design.
-For a publisher, the content, experience, and research needs to be top notch.
+For a publisher, the content, experience, and research need to be top-notch for a sustainable walled garden system.

 Publishers need to drive visitor engagement - Traditionally, many publishers have taken a passive approach to visitors, focusing on creating content to attract visitors, and serving ads to pay the bills.
 This approach is under attack by adblockers, as well as privacy regulations, and competition from 1000's of content options open to consumers.